knapeczadam/dae-programming-3/README.md

 ### ⚖️ License
 This repository is licensed under the **MIT License** — feel free to explore, reuse, and learn from the material.

----

-*Made with `constexpr` passion and countless compiler warnings 💻
-— Ádám*